 In addition to the 21CCLC and ABC funding, Title I and NSLA funding is used to help target at-risk students at the Paragould Primary Pre-K Program.

-Healthy Families AR is a free and voluntary home visiting program.
-The participants must be a Greene County woman ages 12-25 years old and a first-time pregnant or parenting mother of newborn babies 2 weeks or younger.
+Parents as Teachers is a free and voluntary home visiting program.
+The participant must be a Greene County woman of any age parenting a child or children age 5 or younger.

 - The vision: All children will develop, learn, and grow to realize their full potential.

 - The mission: Parents as Teachers promotes the optimal early development, learning, and health of children by supporting and engaging their parents and caregivers.

 - 4 dynamic components: Personal Visits, Group Connections, Resource Network, and Child Screening